TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-planned-maintenance-nodereboot-tor-pdu.md

 <!--additionalInfo-->
 ### **Additional Information**
 > Customers can control the distribution of their VMs that are at risk of impact from a single infrastructure failure, like in this case.
-For more details, please see: https://docs.microsoft.com/azure/virtual-machines/windows/manage-availability.
-Configure [Service Health Alerts](https://docs.microsoft.com/azure/service-health/alerts-activity-log-service-notifications-portal) to recieve advanced notification of planned updates.
+For more details, see: https://docs.microsoft.com/azure/virtual-machines/windows/manage-availability.
+Configure [Service Health Alerts](https://docs.microsoft.com/azure/service-health/alerts-activity-log-service-notifications-portal) to receive advanced notification of planned updates.
 >
 <!--/additionalInfo-->
 <!--/rcaDescription-->